Qovery/qovery-client-go/docs/DatabaseRequest.md

 ### NewDatabaseRequest

-`func NewDatabaseRequest(name string, type_ string, version string, mode string, ) *DatabaseRequest`
+`func NewDatabaseRequest(name string, type_ DatabaseTypeEnum, version string, mode DatabaseModeEnum, ) *DatabaseRequest`

 NewDatabaseRequest instantiates a new DatabaseRequest object This constructor will assign default values to properties that have it defined,